bartekpacia/garden/posts/dart-vm-service-extensions-part1.md

 Show how many default service extensions are there (in Observatory/DevTools)

-I first learned about and implemented service extensions when I was working on a new feature for a [custom test framework for Flutter](https://github.com/leancodepl/patrol).
+I first learned about and implemented service extensions when I was working on a [new feature](https://github.com/leancodepl/patrol/pull/593) for a [custom test framework for Flutter](https://github.com/leancodepl/patrol).
 That feature has been ditched for a while now, but the service extension mechanism seemed pretty interesting to me, and not well-known.
+There are also no good resources on the internet about it, so I decided to share my knowledge and create one.

 # New service extension in a Dart program

 Let's implement our first simple service extension.
 To do so, we need a program that has some internal state.
 We'll bolt our service extension on top of it to query that state.

+> All code [is available in the GitHub repo][repo] in the `dart_sample`
+> directory.

 ### What we'll build